PPTArena: A Benchmark for PowerPoint Editing: Video Demo

 \section{Video Demo}

-We have created a web-app based on PPTPilot (Sec.~\ref{sec:pptpilot}), which can convert a given PPT according to the user instructions.
+We have created a web-app based on PPTPilot, which can convert a given PPT according to the user instructions.
 Please refer to the \textbf{videos in our supplementary materials} for their process.
 In our Fig.~\ref{fig:pptpilot_demo_screenshots}, we have illustrated the webapp conducting chat-based editing for users' provided PPTs and how PPTArena runs the evaluation by comparing the ground truth and prediction slides.
+We also provide a video of how PPTPilot reasons and conducts edits via xml manipulation.